eziegler11/eziegler11/README.md

-# *Coding in Colorado*

 # Hey there, I'm Erich Ziegler 👋

 **I am currently seeking a full-time, remote position, as a Full Stack Developer.**

-Born and raised in the beautiful state of Colorado 🏞️.
-I'm a passionate full stack developer who loves spending my days outdoors on my mountain bike 🚲.
-When I'm not building apps, you can find me hiking 🥾 one of Colorado’s many trails, rock climbing 🧗🏻 or camping 🏕️, usually accompanied by my dog, Elke 🐶.
+I'm a passionate full stack developer with experience in React 🧑🏻‍💻.
+Beyond my professional pursuits, my personal passions mirror my deep connection to Colorado.
+When I'm not honing my tech skills, I can be found embarking on outdoor adventures.
+Whether it's conquering mountain trails on bike 🚲 or foot 🥾, scaling rock faces 🧗🏻, or camping beneath the stars 🏕️, my love for the outdoors is palpable.
+My loyal companion, Elke 🐶, the ever-present canine sidekick, shares in these escapades.

 ## 🌟 What I Do

 - 🚀 Full Stack Developer
-- 🎨 React + JavaScript
+- 🎨 React + JavaScript + Node.js + Express.js
 - 📚 Effective Communicator

 ## 💡 Featured Projects